 Clickingwill execute the selected algorithm.

-This simple tool removes manually selected connected parts of mask or interpolates the data under them, or possibly both.
+The simple Remove Grains tool removes manually selected connected parts of mask or interpolates the data under them, or possibly both.
 The part of mask to remove is selected by clicking on it with left mouse button.

 Scars (or stripes, strokes) are parts of the image that are corrupted by a very common scanning error: local fault of the closed loop.
 Line defects are usually parallel to the fast scanning axis in the image.
 This function will automatically find and remove these scars, using neighbourhood lines to “fill-in” the gaps.
 The method is run with the last settings used in Mark Scars.